arminfro/fs2md/README.md

 * Alpha state
 * Requirements could be optional, but they aren't yet
 * It's assumed you use two spaces for indentation
-* Pictures should be placed in the same directory where they are used in your md file, picture path is relative
+* Pictures should be referenced from the point of the Markdown file
-  * todo, relativ path
+  * picture path is relative
-  * means you need to reference your pictures just by filename (no path required)
+  * you can reference pictures by just the filename
+    * if they are in the same directory as the parsed md file
+  * you can use `./` or `../` to reference your picture

 ## Development